DevExpress-Examples/maui-charts/CS/PieChartExample/Readme.md

 ## Create a New MAUI Application and Add a Pie Chart

 Create a new .NET MAUI solution in Visual Studio 16.11 Preview 2.
-Refer to the [Microsoft documentation](https://docs.microsoft.com/en-gb/dotnet/maui/) for more information on how to get started with .NET MAUI.
+Refer to the following Microsoft documentation for more information on how to get started with .NET MAUI: [.NET Multi-platform App UI](https://docs.microsoft.com/en-gb/dotnet/maui/).

 Add the DevExpress Charts component to your solution as follows:
 1. [Obtain your NuGet feed URL](http://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url).